gmcadams1/word-puzzle-solver/README.md

 ## Logic Overview
 Create a 2D array representing the entire puzzle, and then create a hash table indexing every character in the puzzle for fast lookup.

 Given a word to find, get the index of the first character in the 2D array.
-Pick one of the indices randomly if duplicate first characters exists in the puzzle.
+Pick one of the indices randomly if duplicate first characters exist in the puzzle.

 Choose a random valid direction to look at.

 Then, for the rest of the word, compare each next character to the next adjacent character in the puzzle for equality.

-If we ever go out of bounds, or if character equality comparison fails, stop and pick another direction.
+If we ever go out of bounds, or if character equality comparison fails, stop and restart using another direction.

-Repeat for each direction, then repeat for each first character in the puzzle, if applicable.
+Repeat for each direction, then repeat for each first character in the puzzle, if there are more than one.

 As soon as an exact match is found, return the solution.